System-bath models

 Gapped discretisation examples

-To build a discretised bath with a gap in the middle, you can use the GapTrapezoidalRule or GapGaussLegendre methods. <p align="center"> <img src="../assets/system-bath-model/DOSbathdiscretisationcomparetest.svg" alt="Discretisation with a gap" style="display: block; margin: 0 auto;"> </p>
+To build a discretised bath with a gap in the middle, you can use the GapTrapezoidalRule or GapGaussLegendre methods. gappedDOS

 The Julia script to reproduce the above figure is available in the plotbathDOS.jl.

-Discretisation with a "Window" region
+Discretisation with a densely sampled "window" region

-The windowed discretisation method generates a dense region of states within a user specified energy "window", and a sparse discretisation elsewhere.
+The windowed discretisation method generates a dense region of states within a user-specified energy "window", and a sparse discretisation elsewhere.
+It also assumes a constant density of states in the WBL.
 The density of this region is controlled through an optional keyword parameter densityratio which takes a default value of 0.5.
-This is defined as the ratio $N_{\textrm{States in Window}} / N_{\textrm{Total States}}$.
+This is defined as the ratio $N_{\textrm{States in window}} / N_{\textrm{Total number of states}}$.

 using NQCModels